cyber-republic/elastos-privnet/README.md

     {"Keys":{}}
     ```

-13. Verify that your token sidechain is running correctly[Elastos.ELA.Sidechain.Token](http://github.com/elastos/Elastos.ELA.Sidechain.Token)
+13. Verify that your token sidechain is running correctly [Elastos.ELA.Sidechain.Token](http://github.com/elastos/Elastos.ELA.Sidechain.Token)

     Because "HttpRestPort" of token sidechain is not available, currently, it's not connected to the wallet service API so you cannot send any tokens from mainchain to token sidechain.
 All you can do is check that token sidechain is running properly.
 When the API layer for token sidechain will be available, this documentation will be updated.
     ```